avantec-iot/avantec-thingsboard/docs/intro/install-thingsboard-on-centos.rst

    sudo nano /etc/thingsboard/conf/thingsboard.conf

 Add the following lines to the configuration file.
-Don’t forget **to replace** “PUT_YOUR_POSTGRESQL_PASSWORD_HERE” with **your real postgres user password**::
+Don't forget **to replace** “PUT_YOUR_POSTGRESQL_PASSWORD_HERE” with **your real postgres user password**::

    # DB Configuration